CyberVision 2001: History

 The Authorship Resource, Inc. ("ARI") was founded in April 1977 by John Powers and Joe Miller in Franklin, Ohio.
-As part of contractual work on the QUBE project for Warner Media, the two drove to a local computer shop to purchase a Compucolor 8001.
+As part of contractual work on the QUBE project for Warner Cable, the two drove to a local computer shop to purchase a Compucolor 8001.
 On arrival, they met hardware engineers Jim McConnell and John McMullin who were actively working on a computer prototype to pitch to Montgomery Ward.
 Powers and Miller were formally hired to develop the CyberVision operating system on July 16, 1977, and had completed a functional version of the ROM by July 18 after an all-weekend development crunch.

 ARI assembled a close team of additional designers and developers including Brenda Laurel, Ken Balthaser, Jeff Schwamberger and Janey Powers to produce additional software programs and demonstration tapes.
 On August 10, 1977, Miller conceived the name CyberVision as a juxtaposition of cybernetics and television and two days later the computer concept was presented in Chicago.
 On August 19, 1977, Montgomery Ward confirmed the computer would be the lead-in product for their 1978 Spring General catalog and expressed intent on ordering thousands of units for $250 wholesale.
 The CyberVision 2001 received a two-page opening spread in the 1978 Spring General, the copy prominently advertising it as a "home computer".
 With this, according to Kilobaud, the CyberVision 2001 was the first home computer available to the American public through a major mail order catalog.